JiheeSon/CSE351_Exercise3/README.md

 We were stuch at this point.
 We considerd a lot to figure out reasonable weight for each words.

 <br/><br/>
+### Second Try
-*Our second Try:* After some research we decided to try sentiment analsis.
+Our second Try: After some research we decided to try sentiment analsis.
 Step 1: Preprocess and analyze test data.
 ![testdata_preprocess](./pic/testdata_preprocess.jpg)
 <br/><br/>